dclnbrght/web/content-software/career-planning-in-the-ai-era.md

 **1\.
 Build AI fluency as a learning tool, not a crutch**

-* Use AI to explain concepts, not just generate solutions
+* Use AI to explain and learn new concepts, not just generate solutions
-* Practice asking AI to review its generated code and explain its reasoning
-* Learn to prompt effectively: "Explain why you chose this approach" or "What are the tradeoffs of this solution?"
+* Use AI to review its generated code and explain its reasoning: "Explain why you chose this approach" or "What are the tradeoffs of this solution?"
 * Develop the habit of asking "Why?" before accepting any AI suggestion
+* Use AI to refactor code that looks overly complicated

 **2\.
 Focus on fundamentals over frameworks**